How Does Probate Litigation Affect The Probate Process?

 Who Is Able To Contest A Will Or An Estate?

 Anyone who is a potential beneficiary can contest an estate, as can creditors.
-Anyone who would potentially receive any benefit under the rules of intestacy can raise a claim and anyone who has a claim against the estate can raise an objection, as can creditors.
-For example, if the executor or the administrator in an estate because that executor or administrator is wasting the assets within that estate, then a beneficiary could raise an objection against that executor or administrator.
+Anyone who would potentially receive any benefit under the rules of intestacy can raise a claim and anyone who has a claim against the estate can raise an objection.
+They might raise an objection as to the executor or the administrator in an estate because that executor or administrator is wasting the assets of the estate.
 If the court agrees with that, the court can take them off the case and re-appoint a new person.

 Probate is a very old area of practice and the rules in probate are antiquated.
 There are a lot of rules and there may be liability if you don’t do it properly.
 It takes a lot to learn the rules of procedure and the rules of evidence.
 A person with no training is going to find themselves at a very distinct disadvantage.
 Courts are going to hold you to the rules of evidence and the rules of procedure, even if you are not a lawyer.

-For more information on Impact Of Litigation On Probate Process, a free consultation is your next best step.
+For more information on Impact Of Litigation On Probate Process, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (940) 440-5250 today.